dgrisafe/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a medical student and a chronic disease epidemiologist interested in understanding how risk exposures affect disease outcomes at the population level.
+I am a medical student and a chronic disease epidemiologist interested in how risk exposures affect disease outcomes at the population level.

 As a [postdoctoral fellow](https://drive.google.com/file/d/10VWMRnFBfFJxueXct3npUaVkrcL0fiWs/view?usp=sharing) I developed skills in bioinformatics while investigating the multi-omics of non-alcoholic fatty liver disease in cohorts of European children.